Sagami Kokubun-ji: Sagami Kokubun-niji

 The ruins of the provincial nunnery Sagami Kokubun-niji (相模国分尼寺) associated with the Sagami Kokubun-ji are located about 500 meters north of the ruins.
 As with the Sagami Kokubun-ji, the nunnery occupied a walled and moated compound 175 to 200 meters square.
 However, unlike the Sagami Kokubun-ji, the building were arranged in a straight line from south to north with a gate, Kondō and lecture hall connected by a stone-paved passage with a bell tower on the northwest side of the Kondō and a Kyōzō on the northeast side.
 A rectangular cloister connected the gate with the lecture hall.
 The Kondō originally had a based on rammed earth with foundation stones and a tiled roof; however, it later became a thatched-roof building with pillars set directly in the ground.
 The site was excavated from 1918 to 1920, and intermittently from 1988 onwards.
 It was declared a National Historic Site in 1997 with the area under protection expanded in 2008.

-It is preserved as part of the Sagami Kokubun-ji historic park.
+Based on the dating of the excavated roof tiles and its offset alignment with the north-south axis, it is believed that Sagami Kokubun-niji was built around the fourth quarter of the 8th century, slightly later than the founding of Sagami Kokubun-ji.
+There is a record that the Kokubun-niji was moved to a temple called Kankawa-ji in 873, but was returned to its original location in 881 after the great earthquake of 878 destroyed the temple.
+Excavation results support these descriptions, showing that after a tiled building built on the original foundation stone burned down, a building with a thatched roof and pillars was rebuilt.
+The first building was burned down in the late 9th century, and it has been pointed out that the move of Kokubun-niji to Kankawa-ji was probably due to a fire.
+There is also a theory that Kokubun-niji was moved back to Kankawa-ji shortly after 881.
+However, the location of Kankawa-ji is currently unknown.

 The two temples were originally connected by a canal, the remnants of which were discovered in 1949 and excavated in 1990.